dcamper/HPCC-htpasswd4classroom/README.md

 The HPCC Systems cluster provides an authentication-only plugin that leverages Apache's htpasswd scheme.
 We decided to modify that plugin so that it also enforces the workunit restriction we need while leaving everything else wide open.
 This is a solution with a very narrow use case, so this plugin is not generally available, but it _is_ very simple.

-## Prebuilt Plugins
+## Prebuilt Plugin Packages

-Some plugins have been built for you and reside in this repo.
+Some plugin packages have been built for you and reside in this repo.
 Check in the [prebuilt_packages](prebuilt_packages) subdirectory.
-To date, there has been no concerted effort to build plugins for every platform version or every supported operating system.
+To date, there has been no concerted effort to build packages for every platform version or every supported operating system.
 It's more of an opportunistic thing.
-If you want to see a plugin prebuilt and put here, send an email to dan.camper@lexisnexisrisk.com.
+If you want to see a particular prebuilt package put here, send an email to dan.camper@lexisnexisrisk.com.

-The format of the filenames is:
+The format of a package filename is:

     htpasswd4ClassroomSecurity_hpcc_<v1>_plugin_<v2>_<platform>.<package_suffix>

 Where:

-* v1: The version of the HPCC Systems platform for which this plugin is built.
+* v1: The version of the HPCC Systems platform for which this package is built.
-* v2: The version of this plugin.
+* v2: The version of the plugin within the package.
-* platform: The name of the operating system for which this plugin is built.
+* platform: The name of the operating system for which this package is built.
 My Ubuntu 20.04 system shows this as 'focal_amd64' for example.
 * package_suffix: .deb for Debian or .rpm for CentOS.

-If you choose to use a prebuilt plugin, you can skip the next section ("Building the Plugin").
+If you choose to use a prebuilt package, you can skip the next section ("Building the Plugin").

 ## Building the Plugin